-Chelsea Green is an assistant professor of music at The American University in Cairo.
+Chelsea Green is an associate professor of music at The American University in Cairo.
 She teaches music history, introductory ethnomusicology, music theory, music entrepreneurship and guitar performance.
-Drawing on her experience as a professional guitar soloist and ensemble player, Green also directs Cairo Guitar Collective and the AUC Guitar Ensemble.
-Both ensembles consistently perform throughout Egypt.
+Drawing on her experience as a professional guitar soloist and ensemble player, Green also directs Cairo Guitar Collective and the AUC Guitar Ensemble, both ensembles consistently perform throughout Egypt.

 Along with teaching and performing, Green transcribes music for guitar.
 She recently completed a set of French art songs for guitar and voice.
 Her transcriptions are published and distributed by California Guitar Archives (CGA).
 CGA also distributes her full-length album, The Mélodies of Eric Satie and Reynaldo Hahn, performed by duo Les Copines (Risa Larson, soprano & Chelsea Green, guitars).
 In 2011, she published a philosophical article entitled Permission to Play: Obstacles and Open Spaces in Music-Making.
 The article describes how the phenomenon of play, as articulated by the philosopher Hans George Gadamer, relates to the performing arts.

 In 2010, Green was selected to participate in the month-long Asian Pacific Performance Exchange (APPEX) in Bali, Indonesia.
 During the exchange, artists from East Asia and the United States studied traditional Balinese performing arts and created collaborative performance pieces.